 Betacam, Betacam SP, Betacam SP-s, 3/4" U-Matic, HDV Tape, High Definition Video File*

-- For video tapes less than 10 minutes in length, transfer cost to DVD is only $34.99.
+For video tapes less than 10 minutes in length, transfer cost is only $24.99.

-- For information and pricing for hard drives, please visit the Hard Drive Information page.
+Thumbdrives and external hard drives are priced separately and start at $12.00.
+For information and pricing for thumbdrives and external hard drives, please visit the Hard Drive Information page.

 HDV to DVD: Videos will be down-converted to standard definition DVD.

-HDV to Blu-ray: Discs are BD-R, a BD-R compatbile player is required for playback.
+HDV to Blu-ray: Discs are BD-R, a BD-R compatible player is required for playback.
 For more information about our Blu-ray services, please visit our Blu-ray transfer page.

 DVD copies are available for $10 each.